English Online Dictionary. What means ac? What does ac mean?

 Usage notes

-- ac is usually found before words beginning with consonants, rarely before vowels.
+- Usually found before words beginning with consonants.

 References